RaadKamal/raadkamal.github.io/README.md

 **Answer:**  Unlike a word processor , you have limited options to deal with in Markdown, you will find yourself comfortable using Markdown shortly.\

 **Question:** Why is my resume not showing up?\
-**Answer:** It can happen, here are several helpful hotfixes, Make sure the repo is public, the file's extension is in the correct format, check your domain name according to the instruction.
+**Answer:** It can happen, here are several helpful hotfixes: Make sure the repo is public, the file's extension is in the correct format, check your domain name according to the instruction.